 The above tools are great at their job, but there are some really cool all-in-one utilities that offer multiple PC utility software in a single package to automatically optimize performance and fix problems.
-Of course, they are usually jack of all trades but master of none, but they are definitely worth a look.
+Of course, they are usually jack of all trades but masters of none, but they are definitely worth a look.

 I have used Glary Utilities in the past and it has some really cool tools.
-Most of the tools I have mentioned above are available in Glary Utilities suit along with some extra tools like startup manager, explorer, security checker and more.
+Most of the tools I have mentioned above are available in Glary utility suit along with some extra tools like startup manager, explorer, security checker and more.
 It also has a built-in performance booster to speed up the PC.

-Other All-in-one utilities
+Other All-in-one utilities:

 You can also get a registry cleaner to keep things tidy.
 Although registry cleaners don’t help too much with speeding up the PC and modern operating systems can manage registry quite well, but they are still worth having at desperate times.

 If you don’t clean your registry at all, then over time there is a chance the registry may get corrupted and lead to slow downs or software errors.
 If you face such a problem and can’t seem to find the solution, then try cleaning the registry to see if it helps.